ed-commits/spacex-api-webapp/spacex-launches/README.md

 # Running and Building the project

 Use `npm start` as normal to develop this.
-And `npm build` to compile it for release.
+And `npm run build` to compile it for release.

 To run the unit tests use `npm test`.